Liberty Seated Half Dollars

 294426045

-Choice $4995 New May 2!
-10,000 Minted.
+Choice $4995 10,000 Minted.
 Lustrous with Color.
 Just 10,000 minted.
 This coin was clearly saved soon after being minted and well cared for since.
 It is well struck with few marks of any consequence.
 Both sides have colorful toning over strong underlying luster.
 The obverse has toning around the rims and on the right field with blue, magenta, and yellowis hues.
 The reverse toning is especially attractive as you move towards the right where the deep blue and magenta toning turns into vibrant yellow, orange, and blue color that glows from the strong underlying luster.